-Once the rope gaskets are out, lift the glass panel up and swing the lower edge of the glass panel out and over the standoff frame.
+When the glass panel is raised into the clearance notch there is enough clearance to swing the lower edge of the glass panel over the standoff frame.

-When the glass panel is clear of the standoff frame then lower the glass panel out and set the panel securely aside.
+When the glass panel is outside of the standoff frame then lower the glass panel out of the clearance notch and carefully, and securely, set the panel aside.